HackerN64/HackerOoT/README.md

 - [gzinject](https://github.com/krimtonz/gzinject), *injector for gz*, by krimtonz
 - [z64compress](https://github.com/z64tools/z64compress), *the fastest Zelda 64 rom compressor*, by z64tools
 - [Flips](https://github.com/Alcaro/Flips), *patcher for IPS and BPS files*, by Alcaro
+- [New Actor Script](https://github.com/hiisuya/oot_new_actor), *Python script and files to automate creating a new actor*, by hiisuya

 **Note: This repository does not include any of the assets necessary to build the ROM.
 A prior copy of the game is required to extract the needed assets.**